Overlaine-00/ECE-ProgrammingMethodology-430.211A-project/README.md

 ## Versions and Packages
 - C++ 14 (or later)
-- OpenGL : included in source file
+- OpenGL (included in source file)
-- FreeImage : included in source file
+- FreeImage (included in source file)

 ## Installation